Vessel (Twenty One Pilots album): Critical reception

 In May 2015, it was announced the album had sold 265,000 copies in the United States.
 By July 2016, the album had sold over 569,000 copies in the U.S. As of July 2019, the album has been certified 2x multi-platinum in the U.S. by the RIAA.
-Each of its songs have also been certified gold or higher, making Twenty One Pilots the first and only band or artist to reach this accomplishment on two non-compilation albums after Blurryface passed the milestone the previous year.
+Each of its songs have also been certified gold or higher, making Twenty One Pilots the first and only band or artist to reach this accomplishment on two non-compilation albums after Blurryface (2015) passed the milestone the previous year.

 Tour

 To help support the album, the band toured internationally throughout the year.
 In 2014, Twenty One Pilots played a number of music festivals and other events all around the country which focused mainly on the album, such as Lollapalooza, Bonnaroo, Boston Calling, and Firefly.
-As a result, they took the show requests from different cities and blended them into the Quiet Is Violent World Tour, which began in September 2014, and ended the same year.
+As a result, they took the show requests from different cities and blended them into the Quiet Is Violent World Tour, which began in September 2014, and ended later that same year.